purdue-arc/arc-wiki/wiki/piano-hand/overview.md

 ### Mission

-The primary objective of Piano Hand is to explore the perspective of robotics in replicating human-motion.
+Piano Hand seeks to explore the perspective of robotics in replicating human-motion.
 Fascination for this included looking at tasks that would help us understand biomechanics, which is an area of robotics that has gained a lot of traction recently.

 The goal of the project is to build a fully autonomous robot arm that can play the piano.
 The human hand, with 27 degrees of freedom (DOF), has so far been the most dextrous mechanism to play the piano and the closer we get to replicating that degree of freedom and movement, the better it is to move the arm and play the piano.